Calamity Brains

 Can I at least have my pocket knife?

-C: Lacking executive function is NO fun.
+Sparkler: Lacking executive function is NO fun.
 For me, it's a constant struggle to get admin tasks done, for example.
 I don’t know how many late fees and penalties I’ve caused for myself (commonly called ADHD tax, which we'll address in future cartoons).
 I don’t even have the executive function to think about my lack of executive function.
 I AM pretty handy with a jigsaw, though.

 We found this website and thought it helpful: